ariolwork/FigureSceneSmallCodeExample/README.md

 # FigureSceneSmallCodeExample
 ## Small code example

-### The application is intended for the demonstration of C# capabilities.
-This program works correctly, but it's not recommended to use in life.
+### The application is intended for the demonstration of C# OOP capabilities.

 It contains the number of classes for drawing such shapes, as presented below.